Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Alberta’s commitment to First Nations, Métis and Inuit perspectives and experiences in curriculum was reaffirmed on March 27, 2014, at the Truth and Reconciliation Commission (TRC) event in Edmonton.
+Alberta’s commitment to incorporate First Nations, Métis and Inuit perspectives and experiences into the education system was reaffirmed on March 27, 2014, at the Truth and Reconciliation Commission (TRC) event in Edmonton.

 - mandatory content for all Alberta students on residential schools and treaties

 - a Kindergarten to Grade 12 curriculum development standard

 - support for professional learning opportunities for teachers

 Education for reconciliation is a step towards rebalancing the education system, advancing reconciliation and supporting the commitments made by the Alberta government in response to the Truth and Reconciliation Commission of Canada Calls to Action.

 The Alberta government is in the process of renewing the Kindergarten to Grade 12 curriculum.

 New curriculum will include First Nations, Métis and Inuit content.
 As stated in Alberta’s Guiding Framework for Curriculum Design and Development, every student in the province – not only First Nations, Métis, and Inuit students – will learn about the diverse Indigenous peoples of this land and how First Nations, Métis, and Inuit contribute to the vibrancy and fabric of Alberta and Canadian society.

 Programs of study